apple/swift-container-plugin/Sources/swift-container-plugin/README.md

-# ContainerImageBuilder Plugin Documentation
+# Swift Container Plugin User Documentation

-`ContainerImageBuilderPluginDocumentation` is an otherwise empty target that includes high-level, user-facing documentation about using the ContainerImageBuilder plugin from the command-line.
+This is an otherwise empty target that includes high-level, user-facing documentation about using the plugin from the command-line.

 To preview the documentation, run the following command: